birdandhike.com logo

 Around Las Vegas, the possibilities are Cactus Deermouse, Canyon Deermouse, North American Deermouse, and Pinyon Deermouse.

 In the Cactus Deermouse, the ears are short, which rules out Pinyon Deermouse (ears more than 1-inch long).
 The tail is bi-colored, but the line between the dark and light is indistinct, ruling out North American Deermouse (distinct line).
-The tail is scantly clad with hairs, and the hairs on the tip of the tail are short (extending only 2-4 mm beyond the tip of the tail), ruling out Canyon Deermouse (which have hairy tails and the hairs extend about 8 mm beyond the tip of the tail).
+The tail is scantily clad with hairs, and the hairs on the tip of the tail are short (extending only 2-4 mm beyond the tip of the tail), ruling out Canyon Deermouse (which have hairy tails and the hairs extend about 8 mm beyond the tip of the tail).

 Cactus Mouse (Peromyscus eremicus)